 'Lady in Red' hydrangea is a standout in the Hydrangea macrophylla galaxy.
-You can see, when you scroll further through the pictures, it has these natty red leaf stems (called petioles) and leaf veins, plus the current year's stem growth is red too.
+You can see in our pictures how it has these natty red leaf stems (called petioles) and red leaf veins, plus the young stem is red too.

-Coupled with these red highlights, the foliage is darker green than typical macs.
+Coupled with these red accents, the foliage is darker green than typical macs.
 Due to such handsome (yes, ladies can be handsome too) leaf features alone, Lady in Red pops out amongst other hydrangeas with foliar distinction.

 Either color, they age red and stick around antiqued that way to prolong the flowering season.
-The fourth close-up flower picture shows how the sepals of the sterile florets turned red and flipped over.
+The fifth picture shows how the sepals of the sterile florets turn red and flip over.
 They flip when the flower head has been pollinated.